Personalization Is the Key to Success — Here’s Why

 I just love getting a haircut at my local barber shop.

-• The employees know my name, and they greet me when I enter the shop.
+• The employees greet me by my name when I enter the shop.

-• My barber knows my preferred hairstyle, so I don’t have to explain what I want.
+• My barber knows my preferred hairstyle, so I don’t have to explain what I want each time.

 • The receptionist knows I like mint tea, so he makes me a cup when he sees me.